Legal Advice for “BAC” — 22 results

 Written by attorney Michael Kraut, 6 months ago.

 Just because a breath or blood test comes back showing a BAC of 0.08 percent or above, this evidence is not immune from attack.
 With the help of a skilled attorney, a DUI defendant can... more

-Written by attorney Jeffery L. Greco, almost 3 years ago.
+Written by attorney Jeffery L. Greco, about 3 years ago.

 Chemical testing plays a major role in the arrest and conviction of DWI cases.
 However, what many people do not realize is that they have rights concerning these tests and that the evidence... more

 Written by attorney Chason Smith, 8 months ago.